BLACKI-J/EBP-Powershell-domaine/README.md

   - `instance-ebp-2.ps1`
   - `install-EBP-3.ps1`
   - `SQL2019-SSEI-Expr.exe`
-  - The 7 EBP application executables:
+  - The EBP application's executables:
+  In my case i have all this apps to install. if you have more or less you can change it, in the script
     - `EBP_2024_Comptabilite_ELITE_23_6_0_11594.exe`
     - `EBP_2024_Etats_Financiers_PRO_23_3_0_4261.exe`
     - `EBP_2024_Gestion_ELITE_23_1_1_9182.exe`